2025 Event | Blue Mountains World Kangaroo Day

 ...the Kangaroo Care Community Group flyer that encourages each community to monitor, protect and care for their local kangaroos.

 ...
-Uncle Max & World Kangaroo Day,
+World Kangaroo Day,

 ... how awesome kangaroos are,